nsalles33/MonteCarlo/D1/report.md

 ## Problem 3: Ising model with arbitrary range

 * I have written Monte code of Carlo algorithm which generates samples of spin configurations distributed according to the Boltzmann weight `exp(−H(~σ )/T )` and by using a finite number M of independent walkers with independent seed initialization whcich can be found [here](https://github.com/rjtkp/MonteCarlo/blob/master/D1/ising/montecarlo.c).
+* To study the system with varying temparature I am taking 100 spins and 500 sweeps for the temperature starting from 0 incresed to 40 at a step of 0.8 each time.
+I am taking the mean from the last 10 sweeps for energy and magnetization of teh system then calculating the mean and standard devaition for the values of last 10 sweeps and plotting them with respect to temperature.
 ### The varying enery of the system with temperature
 * Here we can clearly observe a transition in the average energy in the system at temp `~ 9.5` where the system goes from one stable state to another state.
 After temp.
 15 the energy satuarates and stops increasing.
 ![energy](https://github.com/rjtkp/MonteCarlo/blob/master/D1/ising/energy.png)